Discover 25 excellent examples of Swedish architecture – from Turning Torso to Treehotel.

 13. The forest

 Featuring actual tree trunks and a forest-like atmosphere, the Swedish pavilion at the world expo in Dubai – Expo 2020– aims to recreate the feeling of a Swedish forest.
-'The Forest' is an 18-metre tall building entirely made of wood from the Swedish province of Dalarna.
+'The Forest' is an 18-metre tall building entirely made of wood.
 It was designed by three teams from three countries: Alessandro Ripellino Arkitekter in Sweden, Studio Adrien Gardère in France and Luigi Pardo Architetti in Italy.

 14. The mall

 Emporia’s gigantic golden chasm, bold colours and bent sightlines break shopping centre conventions.
 It was built by Wingårdhs in 2012 and is part of an urban planning project – where offices, houses and retail come together in a mixed-use development integrated into the fabric of Malmö.

 Sigurd Lewerentz’s brutalist flower kiosk from 1969, by the Eastern cemetery (Östra kyrkogården) in Malmö, is a much-debated icon of Swedish architecture.
 The renowned architect’s most scaled down and extreme building, mostly based on squares and golden sections, still attracts architecture buffs from all over the world.